ShekinahChristi/reading-notes/201/read-08.md

 Makes all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.

 ## How does this topic connect with your long term goals?
 This topic doesnt help alot but I can see how it can be useful if someone is paying me to create a website

+## Things I want to know more about